pastrybot/learningmongodb/README.md

  id: 3122
  }
 ```
- If you are a javascript developer you are very familiaer with this data structure.
+ If you are a javascript developer you are very familiar with this data structure.

  A bunch of documents together is called a `collection` , which is roughly the equivalent to a table.

  ----

  #### MongoDB

-Is a documnet driven database in which all of the data is stored in JSON format.
+Is a document driven database in which all of the data is stored in JSON format.

 Does not rely on table joins, therefor it is much more flexible.

-Supports Aigle, scalability, and performance.
+Supports agile software development, scalability, and performance.
-MongoDB is very scalable.
-Much more difficult in relational.

 ----